lutinglt/gitea-github-theme/README.md

 ## Installation

-1. Download the latest CSS theme file from the release page and place it in the `gitea/public/assets/css` directory
+1. Download the latest CSS theme file from the release page and place it in the `gitea/public/assets/css` directory (This directory may not be available by default and needs to be manually created)
 2. Modify `gitea/conf/app.ini` and append the CSS filename without the `theme-` prefix to the end of `THEMES` under the `[ui]` section
 3. Restart Gitea